 Pests and Diseases

 Aster yellows are a systemic plant disease that causes growth deformities in the flowers.
 It can affect hundreds of different flowers, not just those in the Aster Family.
-There is no known cure, and it is spread by a leafhopper, so affected plants should be removed and destroyed as soon as possible, to protect nearby plants.
+There is no known cure, and it is spread by a leafhopper, so affected plants should be removed and destroyed as soon as possible to protect nearby plants.

 Coneflowers are often listed as drought tolerant, but they will do much better with regular water.
 I leave the plants standing through winter to feed the birds.
 Shearing them back in the spring will result in bushier plants that bloom longer into the season.
 Deadheading is the primary maintenance required with Coneflowers.
 They are prolific bloomers, and keeping them deadheaded will keep them in bloom all summer.
 Luckily each flower remains in bloom for several weeks.
 Flowers start blooming from the top of the stem.
 As the initial flower fades, more side shoots and buds will form along the stem.
 Keep the plants deadheaded, and you'll keep getting more flowers.